Countdown to your dream dance vacation

 Best Poke: This can be argued, but most people will send you to Foodland.
 There's a number of places that will give you a pretty good poke bowl, but the best in our opinion is a local spot near Pearlridge called Ryder's.
 If you're on the road driving, you'll end up getting close to it on the way back to Waikiki.
 It's worth the stop!

 Best Japanese Fusion is Doraku on Kapiolani Blvd. although there is one in Waikiki as well.
-There are also a ton of late-night Japanese and Korea Yakiniku places to try.
+There are also a ton of late-night Japanese and Korean Yakiniku places to try.

 If you want drinks at a slightly fancier spot, we like Sky Bar for sunset in Waikiki, but it gets busy, and reservations are hard to get.
+HideOut at the Laylow is also great for happy hour specials, but can be busy as well.
 Instead, try LBD in Kaka'ako.
-If you want to go even higher end, then try Podmore.
-These are also greatdate spots.
+If you want to go even higher end, then try Podmore in downtown Honolulu.
+These are also great date spots.

 Pizza is a challenge, but we'd recommend Pizza Mamo (walk-in for a slice) in Chinatown, Brickfire Tavern in Kaimuki (restaurant vibe), or Bernini in Kaka'ako (higher end) are the spots.
-If you want a more laid back vibe, check out Zucchi's Pizza close to the convention center!
+If you want a more laid back vibe, check out Zucchi's Pizza at the food trucks in Kewalo Basin Harbor!

 Nightlife

 District Nightclub: A popular spot for dancing and live music.
-It's in the Ala Moana area!
+It's in the Ala Moana area, and where we host our Wednesday and Thursday night welcome parties!

 RumFire: An oceanfront bar with a Pacific Rim menu and tropical drinks.
 In Waikiki.